elbruno/OpenAI-Plugin-NET-Sample/README.md

     **ToDo ADD IMAGE**

-1. Copy the Codesapces address for port 8000
+1. Copy the Codespaces address for port 8000
 1. Open Chat GPT and add the plugin with the Codespaces address
 1. Run one of the following queries
     1. *How many cats are in the catalog?*